kaltura/playkit-js/docs/configuration.md

 >>  }
 >>};
 >>```
->> In case we're running in _Safari_ browser, the player will play native hls playback managed by the _Safari_ browser.
-But in case we're running in browser which hls playback is not supported natively, _Chrome_ for instance, the player will play hls using the `hls.js` library.
+>> If the player is running on a _Safari_ browser, the player will use the native hls playback managed by the _Safari_ browser.
+However, if running on a browser in which hls playback is not supported natively, for example, _Chrome_, the player will play hls using the `hls.js` library.
 >##
 >>### config.playback.streamPriority
 >>##### Type: `Array<PKStreamPriorityObject`